-- An agreement must be signed by the County Administrator, Supervisor, Department Head and employee prior to beginning any alternate work site or telecommuting. - (ii) There must be clear and mutually understood methods that are documented in the agreement for measuring and evaluating the work of and holding accountable an employee who is working at an alternate site or telecommuting. - (iii) All employees must be required to have at least 8 hours per week of time reporting to the normal work site.
+- An agreement must be signed by the County Administrator, Supervisor, Department Head and employee prior to beginning any alternate work site or telecommuting. - (ii) There must be clear and mutually understood methods that are documented in the agreement for measuring and evaluating the work of and holding accountable an employee who is working at an alternate site or telecommuting. - (iii) All employees must be required to have at least 8 hours per week of time reporting to the normal work site, unless authorized otherwise by the Department Head for business continuity purposes, such as requiring some staff to work full-time from alternate work sites during the Covid-19 pandemic.